viklund/FEGA-onboarding/docs/topics/technical-operational/index.md

 ## 3. Evaluate your implementation

+- Understand the domains in which a node matures using the [Federated EGA Maturity Model](https://ega-archive.github.io/FEGA-onboarding/topics/maturity-model/)
-- Assess the technical and operational maturation of your node by doing a self-assessment against the [Federated EGA Maturity Model](https://inab.github.io/fega-mm/)
+- Assess the technical and operational maturation of your node by doing a **self-assessment against the Federated EGA Maturity Model** (Coming soon!)
+- Demonstrate the full set of node services for users by planning your [Federated EGA end-to-end demonstrator](https://docs.google.com/document/d/1m7WDC112e73Kw79baZcsRsQOkAAGKtp_AiqJRhrgtUk/edit?usp=sharing)
-- Determine compliance of services with FEGA specifications by performing [compliance tests](TBD)
+- Determine compliance of services with FEGA specifications by performing **compliance tests** (Coming soon!)
-- Evaluate ability to scale services by performing [stress tests](TBD)
+- Evaluate ability to scale services by performing **stress tests** (Coming soon!)
-- Demonstrate the full set of FEGA node services for users by planning your [FEGA end-to-end demonstrator](https://docs.google.com/document/d/1m7WDC112e73Kw79baZcsRsQOkAAGKtp_AiqJRhrgtUk/edit?usp=sharing)

 ## 4. What's next?